cerner/terra-toolkit/README.md

 - [LICENSE](#license)

 ## Getting Started

+- Install with [npm](https://www.npmjs.com): `npm install terra-toolkit --save-dev`

 Terra Toolkit uses Docker to setup, run, and tear down selenium to ensure a consistent testing environment locally and in continuous integration build systems.
 To use Terra Toolkit for webdriver testing, you must install docker on your machine.

-- Install with [npm](https://www.npmjs.com): `npm install terra-toolkit --save-dev`
-- Install Docker version 17.09.0 or higher  Installation instructions can be found at https://www.docker.com/.
+- Install Docker version 17.09.0 or higher.
+Installation instructions can be found at https://www.docker.com/.

 ## Aggregate Translations Tool
 Terra components provide internationalization and localization support via `react-intl`.
 To use the component translations, the `aggregate-translations` pre-build tool will aggregate the translations, and create the intl loader and translation loader files that are configured for the specified locales.

 See the [Aggregating Translations Guide](https://github.com/cerner/terra-toolkit/blob/master/docs/AggregateTranslations.md) to get started.

+## Serve Options

+Terra Toolkit offers two ways to serve your client side application, `serve` and `serve-static`.
+Serve is a hot-reloading replacement for webpack-dev-server, which uses [webpack-serve](https://github.com/webpack-contrib/webpack-serve), while serve-static is a non-hot-reloading express server.
+Serve-static supports IE10 and is used in webdriver testing.

+See the [Serve Guide](https://github.com/cerner/terra-toolkit/blob/master/scripts/serve/README.md) to get started.

 ## Webdriver.io Utility